Kamalesh3112/Kamalesh3112/README.md

 Hey everyone, This is Kamalesh :smile:

-### Here is my end to end goals and interests that suits your time to have a kinetic read below so ...... gohead and explore of what I value and enjoy the most!
+### Here are my end to end goals and interests that suits your time to have a kinetic read below so ...... gohead and explore of what I value and enjoy the most!
 Alright, Go on! 👋

 I am so excited along with you to explore more and get updated...